 Straight Talk from ex-CDC for the Long Slog Ahead

-Sits wartime creation in the 1940s to study and control malaria in the South, the agency now known as the Centers for Disease Control and Prevention has been at the global forefront in responding to innumerable threats to public health.
+SINCE its wartime creation in the 1940s to study and control malaria in the South, the agency now known as the Centers for Disease Control and Prevention has been at the global forefront in responding to innumerable threats to public health.
 But that role for the COVID-19 coronavirus pandemic ended once CDC’s accomplished epidemiologist, Dr. Nancy Messonnier, recounted in a press briefing on February 25th a breakfast discussion presciently warning her children of the pandemic’s “significant disruption of our lives”.

 The last COVID-19 press briefing by her or by any other career CDC scientist was on March 9, denying a worried public straight talk from what has been the world’s premier public-health agency.
 Pandemic messaging and guidance now pass through the political filters of the White House, where reporters’ questions are interrupted mid-stream, political appointees answer with obligate flattery on how well the response is being led, and Q&As with scientists Drs.
 Anthony Fauci and Deborah Birx are aborted when the politicians abruptly leave the room.